-Based on an open call for proposals, applicants from the three member states are invited to propose projects that support community adaptation to climate change and biological conservation in the river basin through climate-smart practice.
-The call builds on existing OKACOM initiatives which includes conservation agriculture, climate-smart horticulture production and community based fisheries management and community based conservation tourism.
+Based on an open call for proposals, organisations from the three member states were selected to implement projects that support community adaptation to climate change and biological conservation in the river basin through climate-smart practice.
+The projects build on OKACOM initiatives which include conservation agriculture, climate-smart horticulture production, community-based fisheries management, and community-based conservation tourism.

 ABOUT THE ORGANISATION